Former Smith County, TX Constable Sentenced To Probation For Theft - NewsBreak

 LONGVIEW, Texas — The Kilgore Police Department says an officer who was involved in a fatal shooting at a Longview-area emergency room in late November has been no-billed by a grand jury.
 According to the KPD, just before 9 p.m., on Sunday, November 27, Sgt.
 Joshua Vercher was working...

-Judge Jack Skeen Jr. retires after decades of service to Smith County
+Smith County Judge Jack Skeen Jr. retires after 40 years of service

-TYLER, Texas (KLTV) - After serving Smith County for more than 40 years, 241st District Court Judge Jack Skeen Jr. is retiring.
-“I’ve driven down to the courthouse every morning for 40 years and walked in those eastside steps,” Skeen said.
-And while that has been the consistent...

-Kilgore off-duty police officer no-billed after fatal shooting at Longview emergency room
+TYLER, Texas (KETK) – After more than four decades of service to the people of Smith County, Judge Jack Skeen Jr. is retiring.
+For his retirement party on Thursday, Skeen was surrounded by the people he’s been around since 1971.
+That’s when he first started to work for the county as an assistant district attorney. […]

 17-year-old hospitalized in Smith County after crashing into tree